Submarine Ring of Fire 2006 Explorers

 Akel SterlingAkel Sterling

-Akel was born and raised in Massachusetts, before moving to Hawaii at the age of 13 when he started to surf.
-He received a Bachelors degree in Geology and Geophysics in 1998, and a Masters in Marine Geophysics in 2003 - both from the University of Hawaii.
+Akel Sterling received a bachelor's degree in geology and geophysics in 1998, and a master's in marine geophysics in 2003 — both from the University of Hawaii.
 His thesis investigated plate tectonic models derived from hot-spot chains.
-Akel has worked for the Hawaii Mapping Research Group since 2001 and has traveled widely, mainly around the Pacific Ocean, as a part of his job.
-His main duties include processing acoustic data from different systems, and he is also involved with the data systems onboard the Remotely Operated Vehicle 'JASON.'
+Sterling has worked for the Hawaii Mapping Research Group since 2001, and has traveled widely, mainly around the Pacific Ocean, as a part of his job.
+His main duties include processing acoustic data from different systems, and he is also involved with the data systems onboard the remotely operated vehicle Jason.

 Jim Varnum